Saif Sporting Club

 Saif Sporting Club was an association football club based in Dhaka, Bangladesh.
 Founded in 2016, the club competed in the Bangladesh Premier League, the top flight of Bangladeshi football, from 2017 to 2022.
-On 3 August 2022, the club owners announced that the club will no longer be active in professional football due to insufficient commercial returns from it, days after the end of 2021–22 Bangladesh Premier League.
-They also finished third in the league, which is the best top tier league result of the club's history.
+On 3 August 2022, the club owners announced that the club will temporarily withdraw from professional football due to insufficient commercial returns from it, days after the end of 2021–22 Bangladesh Premier League.
+They also finished third in the league, which is the best top-tier league result of the club's history.
 The club played their homes games at Munshiganj Stadium in their final season.

 In their inaugural season, the club achieved promotion to top flight as the runners-up of 2016 Bangladesh Championship League.
 Saif SC played 2018 AFC Cup qualifying play-offs in their only continental campaign of history.
-As the country’s first-ever corporate company-owned club, Saif SC gained popularity within a short time for having more professionalism and youth system than most other Bangladeshi clubs.
-Though the club have pulled out of all sorts of footballing activities, it continued it's indoor games departments and stated that it may comeback in football in future under favorable situation.
+As the country's first-ever corporate company-owned club, Saif SC gained popularity within a short time for having more professionalism and youth system than most other Bangladeshi clubs.
+Though the club have pulled out of all sorts of footballing activities, it continued its indoor games departments and stated that it may comeback in football in future under favorable situation.